-Objectives

-Clitoral surgery on minors diagnosed with differences of sex development is increasingly positioned as a violation of human rights.
-This qualitative study identified how health professionals navigate the contentious issues in order to offer care to affected families.
+Objectives Clitoral surgery on minors diagnosed with differences of sex development is increasingly positioned as a violation of human rights.
+This qualitative study identified how health professionals (HPs) navigate the contentious issues as they offer care to affected families.
+Design Qualitative analysis of audio-recorded semistructured interviews with HPs.

-Design

-Qualitative analysis of audio-recorded semi-structured interviews with health professionals.

 All of the interviews were transcribed verbatim for theoretical thematic analysis.

-Setting

-Twelve specialist multi-disciplinary care centres for children, adolescents and adults diagnosed with a genetic condition of differences of sex development.
+Setting Twelve specialist multidisciplinary care centres for children, adolescents and adults diagnosed with a genetic condition associated with differences of sex development.

-Participants

-Thirty-two medical, surgical, psychological and nursing professionals and clinical scientists in 12 specialist centres in Britain and Sweden formed the interview sample.
+Participants Thirty-two medical, surgical, psychological and nursing professionals and clinical scientists in 12 specialist centres in Britain and Sweden formed the interview sample.

-All interviewees were aware of the controversial nature of clitoral surgery and perceived themselves and their teams as non-interventionist compared to other teams.
-Data analyses highlighted four strategies that the interviewees used to navigate their complex tasks: 1) Engaging with new thinking; 2) Holding on to historical assumptions; 3) Reducing the burden of dilemmas; 4) Being flexible.
-In response to recent reports and debates that challenge clitoral surgery on minors, the health professionals had revised some of their opinions.
-However, they struggled to reconcile their new knowledge with the incumbent norms in favour of intervention, as they counsel care users with variable reactions and expectations.
-The flexible approach taken may reflect compromise, but the interviewees were often trapped by the contradictory values and assumptions.
+Results All interviewees were aware of the controversial nature of clitoral surgery and perceived themselves and their teams as non-interventionist compared with other teams.
+Data analyses highlighted four strategies that the interviewees used to navigate their complex tasks: (1) engaging with new thinking, (2) holding on to historical assumptions, (3) reducing the burden of dilemmas and (4) being flexible.
+In response to recent reports and debates that challenge clitoral surgery on minors, HPs had revised some of their opinions.
+However, they struggled to reconcile their new knowledge with the incumbent norms in favour of intervention as they counsel care users with variable reactions and expectations.
+The flexible approach taken may reflect compromise, but the interviewees were often trapped by the contradictory values and

-Conclusions

-If the pathology-based vocabularies and narratives about genital diversity could be modified, and normative assumptions are questioned more often, clinicians may be more adept at integrating their new knowledge into a more coherent model of care to address the psychosocial concerns that genital surgery purports to overcome.
+Conclusions If the pathology-based vocabularies and narratives about genital diversity could be modified, and normative assumptions are questioned more often, clinicians may be more adept at integrating their new knowledge into a more coherent model of care to address the psychosocial concerns that genital surgery purports to overcome.